-Monitoring & Reporting – is a key aspect in the management of a project, where the work, schedule, and financial performance are measured and reported to all stakeholders of the project.
-The EPM solution has significant capabilities in this regard, as we will discuss throughout this text.
+Monitoring and reporting.
+A key aspect in the management of a project, where the work, schedule, and financial performance are measured and reported to all stakeholders of the project.
+The EPM solution has significant capabilities in this regard, as we discussed throughout this text.

-Project Closure – here is where the contractual and administrative completion processes of the project are performed.
-A Lessons Learned step may also be included at this point (PMI 2012).
+Project closure.
+Where the contractual and administrative completion processes of the project are performed.
+A lessons learned step may also be included at this point (Ivanenko 2009).

-Figure 4.18 provides an overview of a Project Portfolio Lifecycle.
+Figure 4.18 provides an overview of a project portfolio lifecycle.

-Figure 4.18: Overview of a Project Portfolio Lifecycle (Source: Advisicon) [04-18-overviewProjectPortfolioLifecycle.tif]
+Figure 4.18 Overview of a Project Portfolio Lifecycle [04-18-overviewProjectPortfolioLifecycle.tif]

+Source: Advisicon

-PPM is a Business Imperative
+PPM Is a Business Imperative

-Project Portfolio management is the art and science of balancing an organization’s product and project management skills and resources to achieve optimum strategic, financial, and operational impact across all product lines in all life cycle phases.
+PPM is the art and science of balancing an organization’s product and PM skills and resources to achieve optimum strategic, financial, and operational impact across all product lines in all lifecycle phases.

-Once the business executive management has defined the mission, goals and strategies, we can derive a set of Business Drivers that help us align specific projects that will address the business priorities of the organization.
+Once the business executive management has defined the mission, goals, and strategies, we can derive a set of business drivers that help us align specific projects that will address the business priorities of the organization.
 Figure 4.19 helps us visualize this relationship.

-Figure 4.19: Business Driver relationship to Projects (Source: Advisicon) [04-19-missionGoalStrategyProject.eps]
+Figure 4.19 Business Driver Relationship to Projects [04-19-missionGoalStrategyProject.eps]

+Source: Advisicon

-Business Drivers are the people, information, and tasks that support the fulfillment of a business objective.
-These can include the people, knowledge, and conditions (e.g. market forces) that initiate and support activities for which the business was designed.
+Business drivers are the people, information, and tasks that support the fulfillment of a business objective.
+Drivers can include the people, knowledge, and conditions (e.g., market forces) that initiate and support activities for which the business was designed.

-The value of understanding and properly defining Business Drivers is a key step in ensuring the success of an enterprise Project Portfolio Management (PPM) system.
-Business Drivers are an effective way to ensure alignment between Strategy and Execution as they:
+Understanding and properly defining business drivers is a key step in ensuring the success of an enterprise PPM system.
+Business drivers are an effective way to ensure alignment between strategy and execution as they:

-Provide the linkage between the Business Strategy and the Portfolio of Projects.
+Provide the linkage between the business strategy and the portfolio of projects.

 Ensure a consistent way for key stakeholders to agree on cross-organization business objectives.